-SGS recently completed a study on the Enterprise Area in the City of Sydney, forming the basis for a review of the City's strategy for this area.
+SGS recently completed a study on the Enterprise Area in the CoS, forming the basis for a review of the City's strategy for this area.
 This precinct is likely to be important for facilitating industrial and other diverse employment activities that are relevant to Tech Central, but which cannot be accommodated within Tech Central.